jleben/arrp/README.md

 matrices, each with as many rows as the first matrix and as many columns as the second matrix given as argument.

+**NOTE:** At present, IR generation is only partially implemented, so trying to generate code for any part of the examples (using the --generate option) will result in errors, crashes or similar.
+What currently works is: statements, functions, binary arithmetic with integer and real number types exclusively.

 **NOTE:** At present, semantic analysis does not support non-constant expressions in stream slicing.
-For this reason evaluating the `autocorrelation` function from `autocorrelation.in` will produce a semantical error.
+For this reason, generating the `autocorrelation` function from `autocorrelation.in` will produce a semantical error.

 ## Filesystem